aryangoyal7/aryaman_intern/READMe.md

 Authentication and Security:

 User authentication is implemented using JSON Web Tokens (JWT), providing secure access to protected routes and ensuring user identity verification.
-Passwords are encrypted using Bcrypt.js, enhancing security by hashing user passwords before storing them in the database.

 User Management and Search:

 The system includes user management functionalities, allowing users to register, log in, and manage their profiles.